HTTP steps

 )

-query_gql can also be used for mutation query.
+query_gql can also be used for mutation queries.

 import com.github.agourlay.cornichon.json.CornichonJson._